PlayGotm/docs/src/docs/content/shops.md

 ## Buy a sword with coins

 A player can buy a sword from a shop by spending coins.
-In this case

 ```gdscript
 # Define the shop's inventory